 Vacation homes can involve more costs than a primary home.
 Lenders may require a larger down payment, for instance, or a higher credit score.

-If you want to use a vacation home to generate rental income, for example, you want to look for a property in an area that gets consistent tourism traffic.
+Where you choose to buy matters from a cost perspective, especially if an area has higher property taxes or homeowner's insurance rates.
+If you want to use a vacation home to generate rental income, for example, you might look for a property in an area that gets consistent tourism traffic.

 3. What are the tax implications of buying a vacation home?

 For instance, the IRS allows you to deduct property tax payments for a second home.
-But the limit for all state and local tax deductions, including property taxes, is set at $10,000 per year if you're single or married and filing jointly.
+The limit for all state and local tax deductions, including property taxes, is set at $10,000 per year if you're single or married and filing jointly.

 4. Is buying a timeshare a better option?

 Timeshares allow you to have the use of a vacation home part-time with fractional ownership.
 While this might sound like a good idea, there are some downsides.